NVComputing/nvcomputingsite/resources/usaco.md

 * This is a very common algorithm in USACO as it is used to not make questions too repetitive.
 * A greedy algorithm, as stated in the name, finds the fastest solutions **at the moment**.
 * A greedy algorithm never goes back on its work and constructs a direct solution.

+A basic example would be:

+"Given a list of houses and their prices, determine the maximum amount of houses you can buy within a certain budget."

+We would want to use the greedy algorithm here because we know that in order to maximize the number of houses we buy, we must select the cheapest ones possible.
+Using the greedy algorithm, we would select the cheapest house every time until we run out of budget.

+Of course, 99.9% of all programming problems will not be this simple.
+However, the fundamental concept is the same: selecting the best option **at the moment**.

 ## Prefix Sums
 The simplest way to explain prefix sums is to show a basic example: finding the sum of part of an array.
 In this case, we want to find the sum of `$[1, 3]$`.